Lab-Work/TR-C2017_360Vision/README.md

 ```

 ## Full Experiments
 This repository only contains data for one single experiment.
-However, a total of 9 experiments were conducted in Tuscan in July 23rd.
+However, a total of eight experiments were conducted in Tuscan in July 23rd.
 To access the full stack of video footages, please go to [here](https://uofi.box.com/s/0xphjvaiekl8wldrwkypmb6yfzflwass).

 ## Dataset
 The vehicle movement data generated using the script, combined with the simultaneous fuel rate measured from a OBD scanner, is publicly available [here](https://uofi.box.com/v/trafficwavedata).